neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

   - Removing duplicates
   - Changing datatypes for dates and numerical values
-  - Identifying and removing outliers that might skew results When all was said and done, my compiled dataset consisted of 662 records!
+  - Identifying and removing outliers that might skew results

+   When all was said and done, my compiled dataset consisted of 662 records!

-3. **Feature engineering** - In addition to general cleanup activities, I engineered some features such that they could be better used in the model and/or be indicative of gender.
+3. **Feature engineering** - In addition to the cleanup activities above, I engineered features and targets such that they could be better used in the model and/or be indicative of gender.
 This included:
   - Using the python package Genderizer to help impute the gender of the director, writer, and (lead) actors
   - Using regular expressions to obtain a numerical representation of award wins and nominations, based on a text blurb
   - Calculating ROI as domestic total gross over production budget, to account for the strong correlation between the two